Enable Disk Encryption Manager at the Individual Device Level

-There are three security options (Key Protector Strengths) available when using Disk Encryption Manager:
+There are three security options (Key Protector Strengths) available when using MAV-BD Disk Encryption Manager:

-- Trusted Platform Module (TPM) - This is a hardware level security available on some computers.
+- Trusted Platform Module (TPM) - This is a hardware level security available on most new PCs.
 When enabled, the user does not need to enter a password when starting their computer.
-They are presented the Windows login screen.
-No password is required.
+They are presented with the Windows login screen.
+No password is required

-- Password - The password option is the default security when a system does not have TPM available, or TPM is not enabled.
-When the user logs into their computer, they must enter a password to unlock the disk and proceed to the Windows login screen.
+- Password - The password option is the default security mechanism when a device does not include TPM, or TPM is has been disabled on the device.
+When the user logs into their computer, they must enter a password to unlock the disk and proceed to the Windows login screen

-N-able N-central installs Disk Encryption Manager and begins the encryption once the user has entered a decryption PIN or password.
-Disk Encryption Manager starts with encrypting the Boot disk and then proceeds with all other available drives.
+Managed Antivirus installs Disk Encryption Manager and begins the encryption process.
+Disk Encryption Manager starts with encrypting the Boot disk and then proceeds with all other available fixed drives.
 The user can continue working as normal.
 If the system is in heavy use, the encryption may continue at a slower pace.
 The encryption process will not time out.
-If the system reboots or goes to sleep, the process will resume when the device is turned on again
+If the system reboots or goes to sleep, the process will resume when the device is turned on again.

 Once the install has completed, what the user sees depends on whether the device uses TPM and how it is configured: